SanjeevE1996/esure-Marketing-Site/README.md

  contentful API docs: https://www.contentful.com/developers/docs/references/content-delivery-api/

- Contains range of diffrent api calls that can be made aswell as explaining how the structure of contentful can be done.
+ Contains range of diffrent api calls that can be made aswell as explaining how a space and all it content can be structured.